Explore the medications listed in our database.

 How does this medication work?
 What will it do for me?

 Zanamivir belongs to the family of medications called antivirals.
-It is used to treat flu infections caused by two influenza viruses (influenza A and influenza B).
+It is used to treat flu infections caused by two influenza viruses (influenza A and influenza B) for adults and children 7 years of age and older.
 It is also used to prevent or reduce the chance of getting the flu in household and community settings (but not in nursing homes) following close contact with an infected person.

 Zanamivir works by inhibiting an enzyme the flu virus needs to spread through your body.
 If it is used within 2 days of the start of flu symptoms, zanamivir can reduce the time it takes for flu symptoms to improve by about one day.